pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 818
 00:45:20,680 --> 00:45:24,320
-It's the freest kids in the freest societies.

-819
-00:45:24,320 --> 00:45:27,920
-They're the ones who got washed away between 2010 and 2015.
+<mark style="background: #FFF3A3A6;">It's the freest kids in the freest societies.
+They're the ones who got washed away between 2010 and 2015.</mark>

 820
 00:45:27,920 --> 00:45:33,680
-There's an anecdote in your book that was sort of so powerful in which, just speaking

-821
-00:45:33,680 --> 00:45:37,960
-of the iPad, you're with, I think, your daughter who's five or six years old at the time.
+There's an anecdote in your book that was sort of so powerful in which, just speaking of the iPad, you're with, I think, your daughter who's five or six years old at the time.

 822
 00:45:37,960 --> 00:45:39,880